sherwin-casem/Kernel/README.md

 ## Key Insights

-### 1. Fusion Wins for Memory-Bound Operations
+### 1. Fusion Wins Big for Memory-Bound Operations

 RMSNorm reads and writes the entire tensor.
-Fusing with residual add saves one memory round-trip—nearly 1.8x speedup for a "free" optimization.
+PyTorch launches multiple small kernels with intermediate tensors.
+Triton fuses everything into one kernel, achieving **88% of peak bandwidth**—an **8x speedup**.

-### 2. Quantization Wins for Weight-Bound GEMMs
+### 2. Quantization is About Memory, Not Compute

 Loading INT8 weights instead of FP16 halves memory traffic.
-The dequantization overhead is negligible since it happens in registers after the data is loaded.
+However, INT8 tensor cores require quantizing FP16 activations on-the-fly, which adds overhead. **The main value of W8A16 quantization is 2x memory savings**, enabling larger models to fit in GPU memory.

 ### 3. Bandwidth Utilization Matters More Than FLOPS

 Most "optimizations" in LLM inference are really about using the memory bus efficiently.
-A kernel that achieves 80% of peak bandwidth is excellent; one at 40% has room to improve.
+Our Triton kernels achieve 80-88% of peak bandwidth—near optimal.
+PyTorch baselines often achieve only 10-20% due to kernel launch overhead and intermediate tensors.

 ## Project Structure